nuwanwp/Certification/Deploy and Manage Azure compute resources.md

 - There are several types of encryption available for your managed disks, including **Azure Disk Encryption** (ADE), **Server-Side Encryption** (SSE), and **encryption at host**.
 - VM temporary storage goes away when restarting.
 Only data disk and OS disk remains.
 - Disk snapshot can be created from Disk Snaphot serive and create back disk and attached to VM
+- Upgrade a disk type directly from Standard HDD to Premium SSD via the Azure Portal or Azure CLI, without detaching the disk.

 ## Disk Encryption (no extra cost)
 - **Azure Disk Storage Server-Side Encryption** (PMK and Custom Managed Keys through the Key Vault) encryption-at-rest - AES-256